omic/jailbreak/README.md

 We jailbreak Electronic Health Records (EMRs) to help solve [COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/index.html).

 Under [HIPPA](https://www.healthit.gov/how-to-get-your-health-record) federal law, you have the right to your health records.
-What this project enables you to do is to contribute your anonymized data help [https://c19.ai](researchers around the globe) discover optimal treatment paths.
+What this project enables you to do is to contribute your anonymized data help [researchers around the globe](https://c19.ai) discover optimal treatment paths.

 Join the fight.